Key Service Areas

 How do you help businesses and individuals?

-I help business owners form new companies and serve as a general counsel to numerous small and medium sized businesses, with an emphasis on software and design professionals.
+General Business Counsel: I help business owners form new companies and serve as a general counsel to numerous small and medium sized businesses.
 On a day to day basis, I assist my clients in navigating matters ranging from formation to angel and venture capital funding to interaction with third parties to mergers and acquisitions.
-At the heart of my practice is innovation.
-As technology evolves, how my clients address their clients' needs changes, too, which leads to continually assessing the legal foundations of all their business relationships.
+I also help individuals and businesses negotiate non-competition, non-solicitation, and non-circumvention agreements – and to resolve disputes involving restrictive covenants.

 What is the most important advice that you have given a client?